 Start by reviewing all ESG issues and trends that affect your organization and industry, then prioritize which ones are more important to your company.
-Do this by methodically interviewing internal stakeholders and then moving on to external stakeholders for their perspective.
+Do this by methodically interviewing internal stakeholders and then moving on to external stakeholders for their perspectives.
 These interviews allow you to outline which issues may affect your company the most and prioritize by importance.

 Organizations should assess double materiality, Business for Social Responsibility points out — reporting on financially material topics as well as topics material to the economy, environment, and people.
 “We hear from our members that despite having completed a materiality assessment, they still get questions from stakeholders about other issues that may not be material to their business,” the article states.
 “By applying the concept of double materiality, a company will be able to clearly distinguish between inward and outward impacts.”

 You can refer to current standards and frameworks for materiality guidance and topics, including the Global Reporting Initiative (GRI), Sustainability Accounting Standards Board, and the UN’s Sustainable Development Goals.
 As you start mapping out your ESG priorities, consider taking a course in GRI reporting, suggests Maureen Kline, vice president of public affairs and sustainability in North America at Pirelli.
 “Even if you don’t end up using GRI, it focuses your attention on how to move from materiality into KPIs,” she says.